Investigating the Dominant Environmental Quenching Process in UVCANDELS/COSMOS Groups: Results

 \section{Results}

 For a rough understanding of the timescale of evolution for $f_Q$ of group and field galaxies we look at the redshift evolution of $f_Q$ in Figure~\ref{fig:fQvsZ}.
 In this figure we show the redshift evolution of the quenched fraction of galaxies with a stellar mass greater than $10^{10.56}$M$_{\odot}$ and with absolute $B-$band magnitude $M_{B} < -19.5 -1.1z$.
-The red and black lines show the Bayesian estimate of $f_Q$ together with with the 68\% and 95\% confidence intervals.
+The red and black lines show the Bayesian estimate of $f_Q$ together with with the 68\% confidence interval.
 The trend of the field is plotted in a black dashed line, while the trend of the groups is plotted in a solid red line.
-The group and field galaxies are also plotted as red stars and grey circles, respectively, at a value of 1 for quenched and 0 for star-forming.
 The top panel displays the distribution of field and group galaxies in redshift space.
 We find that $f_Q$ for group galaxies increases as redshift decreases, from \highZgroups at $z=0.8$ to \lowZgroups at $z=0.2$.
 For field galaxies our results suggest that the quenched fraction remains relatively constant as a function of redshift, with $f_Q$ varying between \highZfield to \lowZfield.
 This result is in agreement with values reported in the literature \citep[e.g.,][]{knobel_colors_2013,peng_mass_2010, presotto_journey_2012, ji_evidence_2018, donnari_quenched_2020}.
 For example, \citet{presotto_journey_2012} find that the fraction of quenched galaxies among massive objects in groups increases from 0.8$^{+0.03}_{-0.03}$ to 0.86$^{+0.03}_{-0.03}$ between redshifts 0.65 and 0.3, respectively.

 Figure~\ref{fig:fQvsZ} shows that the difference between field and group galaxies becomes stronger as redshift decreases.
 The overall trend of the group galaxies compared to the stagnant field suggests the group environment significantly influences a galaxy's probability of being quenched.
 This influence either occurs the longer a galaxy is in a group, or in groups that have formed at redshifts around 0.325.